“I am good, but not an angel. I do sin, but I am not the devil. I am just a small girl in a big world trying to find someone to love.”

 And so it went, Ken blazing a trail, Faye rounding up the lambs in his wake.
 Faye set up an office with a small staff to help keep track of Ken’s supporters and donors.
-When she wasn’t busy with this sizeable task, she put her attention onto her own charity work.
+When she wasn’t busy with this sizable task, she put her attention onto her own charity work.
 Rather than being one of the junior organizers now, however, having rapidly developed such a high public profile—and particularly thanks to the regular large donations being made by the Abercrombies—Faye was now being asked to speak at these charity dinners and galas.
 Faye saw these speeches as opportunities to promote Ken’s political career, as well as to raise her own public profile.
 The prospect of being future First Lady had a strong appeal to Faye.
 To be the wife of the most powerful man in America . . .
 Faye felt completely comfortable filling that role.

 It was just a few years later that Ken gave Faye the go ahead to start a family.
 By this time, however, Ken was finding it impossible to fulfil his role in the bedroom.
 Faye was yet to discover Ken’s elaborate extramarital sex life—that revelation would come a few years later—so Faye arranged a surreptitious visit to New Eden’s leading fertility specialist.
 That way, she thought, the fertilizing could be performed in a test-tube rather than the bedroom, taking Ken’s poor performance record out of the equation.

 As soon as the pregnancy was established—twins, she was overjoyed—and the placental hormones started coursing through her bloodstream, Faye felt like she was on a permanent high.
 Having children became her life's principal focus again, and she looked forward eagerly to their arrival.
 In the months prior to the twins' birth Faye interviewed for a nanny who would live full time in their new, larger, and significantly more sumptuous Central Park West penthouse, and be responsible for the routine day-to-day care of the Abercrombie family’s new additions.
-The successful candidate was a jovial woman of South Asian background named Yantra Srinivasan.
+The successful candidate was a jovial and very agreeable young woman of South Asian background named Yantra Srinivasan.
 Yantra was the same age as Faye, and Faye warmed to Yantra's sweet, gentle, but bubbly personality, and her soft, well-rounded figure immediately.
 She knew Yantra would cherish her future children as her own, and raise them with love and affection.

 As Faye entered the final month of her pregnancy her obstetrician became concerned that Faye's blood pressure was elevating dangerously, and she was admitted to hospital for rest and observation.
 Serial ultrasounds had shown nice growth of the two fetuses up until the end of the seventh month of the pregnancy, but there seemed to have been no further weight gain of the developing babies in the eighth month.
 The doctor told Faye she was showing signs of developing pre-eclampsia, and that he was concerned about the state of the twins’ placentas.
 He said that they may need to be delivered early to ensure their health and safety.

-As Ken was in Boston for a series of business meetings—and a nostalgic rendezvous with one his early mistresses, Lana—Faye telephoned him immediately expressing her concern, and asked him to return to New Eden as soon as possible.
+As Ken was in Boston for a series of business meetings—and a surreptitious and nostalgic rendezvous with one his early mistresses, Lana—Faye telephoned him immediately expressing her concern, and asked him to return to New Eden as soon as possible.

 The following day, with steadily rising blood pressure, fluid retention increasing in her legs, rising protein levels in her urine, and an intractable pounding headache, Faye was scheduled for an emergency caesarean section.
 The operation went smoothly, and the twins—a boy and girl—settled quickly into their new external environment with no apparent concerns or medical issues.
 Ken burst noisily into Faye's hospital suite on his return from Boston later that night only to find her beaming radiantly at the two swaddled bundles nestled next to her in the bed.